354th OSS civilian wins Outstanding Aviation Resource Management of the Year award

-Christopher Gardner, 354th Operations Support Squadron Air Operations and Scheduling Specialist, poses for a photo at Eielson Air Force Base, Alaska, March 29, 2023.
-Gardner was recently named 2022 Outstanding Aviation Resource Manager of the Year for civilian category II.
-(U.S. Air Force photo by Airman 1st Class Ricardo Sandoval)
+EIELSON AIR FORCE BASE, Alaska – Christopher Gardner, 354th Operations Support Squadron Air Operations and Scheduling Specialist, was selected as the 2022 Outstanding Air Force Aviation Resource Management of the Year for civilian category II.

+Gardner is responsible for scheduling airspace utilization for the Joint Pacific Alaska Range Complex (JPARC) while compromising conflicting schedules in the JPARC, a 77,000 square mile training airspace.
+Gardner also serves as a critical liaison between the Air Force and the Federal Aviation Administration to ensure safe and effective air combat training.

+“We ensure squadrons have the airspace needed in training to be the most lethal fighting force in the Air Force,” explained Gardner.
+“I orchestrate all things airspace for local flying and oversee the Wing flying hour program.”

 |Date Taken: